samrocketman/repository-secrets/README.md

 OLD OPENSSL NOTICE

   Old OpenSSL versions before OpenSSL 3.2 do not have -saltlen option available.
-You must set a few environment variables in order for ./repository-secrets.sh to be compatible with older OpenSSL releases.

-    openssl_saltlen=8
-    openssl_aes_args='-aes-256-cbc -pbkdf2 -iter 600000'
-    export openssl_saltlen openssl_aes_args
-    echo plaintext | ./repository-secrets.sh encrypt -o /tmp/cipher.yaml

-  You can upgrade the encryption if migrating to OpenSSL 3.2 or later.
-Note the old and new file names must be different.
-Also note that openssl_saltlen and openssl_aes_args environment variables are prefixed on the first command and not exported to the second command.

-    openssl_saltlen=8 openssl_aes_args='-aes-256-cbc -pbkdf2 -iter 600000' \
-      ./repository-secrets.sh decrypt -i cipher.yaml -k id_rsa | \
-      ./repository-secrets.sh encrypt -p id_rsa.pub -o new-cipher.yaml
-    mv new-cipher.yaml cipher.yaml
+  The environment variable defaults are intended to reflect this.

   For even older OpenSSL, you might not want to use RSA/ECB/OAEPWithSHA-256AndMGF1Padding and instead use RSA/ECB/PKCS1Padding.